LaunchCodeEducation/helloworld/_sources/04_Loops/combining_loops_and_conditionals.rst

 Let's consider a more complicated example.
 It uses only tools we're comfortable with, but the logic is more challenging than most of the problems we've considered so far.

-.. admonishment:: Example: Finding the maximum element of a list
+.. admonition:: Example: Finding the maximum element of a list

     Create a list of integers (positive or negative) with values between -999 and 999.
 Then search for the largest entry in the list and print it to the screen.
 Your code should work regardless of the entries in the list.